GaelDuclocherRougelot/GaelDuclocherRougelot/README.md

 Full stack JavaScript developer specialized in NodeJS.😎

-Passionate about computer science since my youngest age, I dedicated the last two years to learning code and its universe with the aim of making a reconversion.
+I have dedicated the last two years to learning coding and its universe in my free time in order to consider a reconversion.
+Subsequently, during my 5 month training at O'Clock school, I was able to deepen my front & back knowledge.

-From simple HTML to the latest Technologies, I was able to deepen my knowledge to get the best out of it.

-I like to share and learn new things every day 😉
+I love sharing and learning new things every day!

 ## About me